 - Throw a summer solstice party.
 Deck your garden out with sun themed decorations and a summer lunch.
 Don’t forget the fun family games!

 - Dance around a maypole.
-Known as ‘Midsummer’ in Sweden, summer solstice is traditionally celebrated by Swedes with maypole dancing.
-Set up your own maypole in your garden by using a tree or the washing line pole, and then decorate it with ribbon, tissue paper, and flowers.
+Turn Swede for a day and set up your own maypole outdoors by using a tree or the washing line pole.
+Decorate it with ribbon, tissue paper, and flowers.